RhubarbPHP/Rhubarb/docs/events.md

 Events
 ======

-PHP does not provide events as a first class feature.
+PHP does not provide events as a first class language feature.
 However using closures we can achieve much the same thing.

+Rhubarb provides two strategies for implementing event handling: the `EventEmitter` trait and the `Event` object.

+## EventEmitter

-Rhubarb provides the `EventEmitter` trait which you can use in any class to add event dispatching support.
-Any object can listen for events.
+The `EventEmitter` which you can use in any class to add event dispatching support to any existing object.

-## Dispatching Events
+### Dispatching Events

 Firstly use the trait on your class: